 PiNZ on Facebook – A very active community, lots of chat and some technical permaculture discussion.

 Multi-strata agroforestry, agrofloresta and successional agroforestry are terms often used interchangeably with Syntropic Agroforestry.
-However Syntropic Agroforestry is being used to specifically refer to the philosophy and practices developed by Ernst Götsch in Brazil.
+However Syntropic Agroforestry refers specifically to the philosophy and practices developed by Ernst Götsch in Brazil.